-- 4.1 The SRA's Enforcement Strategy sets out its approach to the use of its enforcement powers where there has been a failure to meet its standards or requirements. - 4.2 When considering the appropriate sanctions and controls in this matter, the SRA has taken into account the admissions made by the firm and the following mitigation: - a.
-The firm took steps to rectify its failings and reviewed and amended its AML control environment and, in doing so, is now compliant with the MLRs 2017. - b.
-An independent audit was undertaken to conduct a wholesale review of the firm's AML control environment and the firm acted upon the recommendations made within the audit outputs. - c.
-The firm has cooperated with the SRA's AML Proactive Supervision and AML Investigation teams. - d.
-The firm has admitted the breaches listed above at the earliest opportunity. - 4.3 The SRA considers that a fine is the appropriate outcome because: - a.
-The conduct showed a disregard for statutory and regulatory obligations and had the potential to cause harm, by acting in conveyancing matters without a compliant AML control environment in place, and a lack of AML training for its relevant staff, that could have led to money laundering (and/or terrorist financing).
-This could have been avoided had the firm taken into account its changed size and nature, had a compliant AML control environment in place, and ensured a rolling programme of AML training for staff. - b.
+4.1 The SRA's Enforcement Strategy sets out its approach to the use of its enforcement powers where there has been a failure to meet its standards or requirements.

+4.2 When considering the appropriate sanctions and controls in this matter, the SRA has taken into account the admissions made by the firm and the following mitigation:

+- a.
+The firm took steps to put in place a compliant FWRA, PCPs, and CMRA, registered as a TCSP, rolled out training to staff and reviewed and revised its files. - b.
+The firm has cooperated with the SRA's AML Proactive and AML Investigation teams.

+4.3 The SRA considers that a fine is the appropriate outcome because:

+a.
+The conduct showed a disregard towards statutory and regulatory obligations and had the potential to cause harm, by failing to ensure the firm had proper AML control documentation in place and failing to undertake CMRAs, conduct ID&V checks, source of funds (SoF), EDD and source of wealth (SoW) checks in conveyancing transactions, that could have led to money laundering (and/or terrorist financing).

+- b.
 It was incumbent on the firm to meet the requirements set out in the MLRs 2017.
 The firm failed to do so.
 The public would expect a firm of solicitors to comply with its legal and regulatory obligations, to protect against these risks as a bare minimum. - c.
 The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and the issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules.